rust-lang/rfcs/text/0000-isa-attribute.md

 * If an alternate instruction set is designated on a function then the compiler _must_ respect that.
 It is not a hint, it is a guarantee.

 What is a Compile Error:
-* If an alternate instruction set is designated that is known to exist but not appropriate for the current arch (eg: `a32` on an `x86_64` build) then the compiler will silently ignore the attribute.
-This helps keep code as portable as possible, similar to the [windows_subsystem](https://github.com/rust-lang/rfcs/blob/master/text/1665-windows-subsystem.md) attribute being used on programs compiled for Linux and Mac simply being silently ignored.
-* If an alternate instruction set is designated that doesn't exist _anywhere_ (eg: "unicorn") then that is a compiler error.
+* If an alternate instruction set is designated that doesn't exist (eg: "unicorn") then that is a compiler error.
-* If the attribute appears more than once on a function that is a compile error.
+* If the attribute appears more than once for a _single arch_ on a function that is a compile error.
-* If the current backend is lacking support for compiling with the alternate instruction set, then that should trigger a compile error.
+* Specifying an alternate instruction set attribute more than once with each usage being for a _different arch_ it is allowed.

 Inlining:
 * For the alternate instruction sets proposed by this RFC, `a32` and `t32`, what is affected is the actual generated assembly and symbol placement of the generated function.
 If a function's body is inlined into the caller then the attribute no longer has a meaningful effect within the caller's body, and would be ignored.